palma21/k8slab/README.md

 1. Create a resource group to deploy your cluster into.
 2. Create a Kubernetes cluster, using ACS (“Azure Container Service”)
-Tip: when deploying through the CLI, there’s an option to have it create/reuse and store the ssh keys automatically, which is quite handy
+> Tip: when deploying through the CLI, there’s an option to have it create/reuse and store the ssh keys automatically, which is quite handy
 3. Install the `kubectl` command line environment
+> Tip: you can do so through the `az` azure command line interface
 4. Configure `kubectl` to point to your freshly created cluster
+> Tip: also this can be done from the `az` command line

 ### Exit Criteria